eason-pan-ep/maze-generation-algorithms-visualization/README.md

 ## How to Run
 For Hunt-and-kill
-- get to the program's hunt-and-kill directory in the terminal.
+- Get to the program's hunt-and-kill directory in the terminal.
 - Run `python3 maze_generation_algorithms_visualization.py`.
-- Input `maze size` and `starting position` then click `hunt-and-kill`.
+- Input `maze size` and `starting position`, then click `hunt-and-kill`.
-- After running onece, you can click the `hunt-and-kill` button again to generate another maze.
+- After running once, you can click the `hunt-and-kill` button again to generate another maze.

 For Prim's algorithm (turtle has been imported):
 - Go to the `prims` directory.